OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/bridged.rst

 | ``:ip_bridge_conf``    | *(Hash)* Options passed to ``ip`` cmd. on bridge create (``ip link add <bridge> type bridge ...``)            |
 +------------------------+---------------------------------------------------------------------------------------------------------------+

+.. note:: Remember to run ``onehost sync -f`` to synchonize the changes to all the nodes.

 .. _bridged_net:

 Defining Bridged Network